-Listening, thinking of nothing, simply living in the sound of the night, the world seems more alive; the dusky green of field and hedge a monochrome greyish-silver in the pale light, the telegraph poles stark black throwing spooky shadows across the fields.
+Listening, thinking of nothing, simply living in the sound of the night, the world seems more alive; telegraph poles, weave their way drunkenly down the lane, stark black, throwing spooky shadows across silver-washed fields.
 A Barn Owl hunting along the edge of the wood - ghostly white.
 Somewhere a Nightingale1 sings - a virtuoso performance.

 A Robin sings from an elder in the hedge under the light of the street lamp.
 A Blackbird joins in momentarily; another Owl hoots.
 A Sedge Warbler bursts into song from the marsh across the way.